Tornado outbreak of April 9–11, 2011: Meteorological synopsis

 Tracking northeastward, the supercell moved into Ida County, another tornado touched down around 01:20 UTC (8:20 p.m.
 CDT) to the west of Arthur.
 This storm remained on the ground for eight minutes, during which it damaged a few structures, before dissipating 2 mi northwest of Arthur.
 Around the same time, the cell entered Sac County and the first in a series of multiple tornadoes touched down northwest of Odebolt.
 Over the following three hours, 14 tornadoes touched down across Sac, Buena Vista, and Pocahontas counties.
 At 02:08 UTC (9:08 p.m.
 CST), a 1.5 mi wide EF3 tornado touched down in northern Sac County.
 Remaining on the ground for an hour, this tornado meandered along a 30 mi path, producing several satellite tornadoes, including a short-lived EF4 tornado west of Pocahontas.

-Officials blocked off the town and Governor Terry Branstad issued a disaster proclamation for the town.
+Officials blocked off the town and Iowa state governor Terry Branstad issued a disaster proclamation for the town.
 Early estimates indicated that 60% of the town was damaged and 20% was nearly flattened.
 Despite the damage, only three people sustained minor injuries.

 On April 10, another moderate risk was issued.
 A PDS Tornado Watch was issued for parts of Minnesota, Michigan, and Iowa, as well as most of Wisconsin.
 With 16 confirmed tornadoes in Wisconsin, the outbreak ranked as the largest single-day event in April in the state.
 Severe damage occurred in the towns of Merrill, Kaukauna, and Cottonville.
 On the evening of April 10, a number of tornado watches and warning were issued stretching from southern Oklahoma to Sault.
 Ste.
 Marie, Michigan as well as central Ontario which became Canada's first tornado watch of the season.
 Thunderstorm watches and warnings were also reported as far away as northern and northwestern Ontario.